 5. Myth: All your debts will be written off when you die

 To be a good PI, you need to know the laws of the land like the back of your hand.
 You might opt for this area of criminal justice, where law-based skills, including evidence collection, research, and analytics, are key to any investigation.
-Start-up your own agency and even cooperate with law firms nationwide.
+Why not start-up your own agency, and cooperate with law firms nationwide?

 Sound interesting?
 Why not further your skills with one of our online criminology courses?

-HR personnel are the backbone to every successful company.
-When working their magic, the HR dept. maintain order, manage contracts of employment, and are in charge of upholding all workplace laws.
-Law grads will have knowledge of how employers and employees should work with each other, know how to navigate core policies and procedures, as well as key areas of workplace and employment law.
+HR personnel are the backbone of every successful company.
+When working their magic, the HR team maintain order, manage contracts of employment, and are in charge of upholding all workplace laws.
+Law graduates will have knowledge of how employers and employees should work with each other, know how to navigate core policies and procedures, as well as key areas of workplace and employment law.

 You can kickstart a career in HR with our Level 3 Diploma in Human Resources.

-Fancy teaching Law for a living?
+Fancy teaching law for a living?
 You can.
 Of course, that’s once you know the ins and outs of the legal system and its many laws.
-Imagine showing up to teach and you barely know what criminal justice is?
 Our online A-Level Law course can kickstart your journey.
-You might opt to broaden that knowledge at university on a Law degree or directly pursue your teaching credentials, which give you the status you need to teach.
+You might opt to broaden that knowledge at university on a law degree or directly pursue your teaching credentials, which will give you the status you need to teach.

 What do lawyers and journalists have in common?
 They’re great researchers that know how to collect vital information and use it to their advantage.
 Lawyers use it to make breaks in their cases, whereas reporters use it to tell stories that sell papers.
 Using them in tandem?
 If you love law, and you’re well-versed, you might use that passion to write professional articles for respected magazines and journals.

 You can view our journalism and writing courses here.